Tim55667757/TKSBrokerAPI/docs/examples/AnomalyVolumesDetector/README.md

 If you're using default names `config.yaml` and `secrets.yaml`, then they can be omitted in `python3 TKSAVDetector.py` command.

+### Methods

+* The `ConfigDecorator()` method is a wrapper (decorator) for loading configuration files and secrets, controlling the start time of iterations on a schedule, for a single run or in infinite mode, as well as for parameterizing the Trade Manager.
+     - Decorator `ConfigDecorator()`:
+       - loads settings from configuration files,
+       - checks the number of CPU available for parallelization,
+       - checks if it's working time (according to crontab settings),
+       - launches the Trade Manager once or in infinite mode.

+* The `TradeManager()` method is a manager for initializing, launching and managing parallel pipelines, which will analyze the state of the order book for a specific set of tickers.
+     - Manager `TradeManager()`:
+       - initializes the reporter (an instance of the `TinkoffBrokerServer()` class for generating reports),
+       - updates the cache for instruments once and gets the user's portfolio so that they are not updated on each pipeline once again,
+       - starts iteration over all tickers, splits them into sets,
+       - each set sends to its own pipeline for parallelization.

 🚀 Good luck for you in trade automation!
 And profit!